reshamas/reshamas.github.io/_posts/2018-11-22-my-favorite-women-in-tech-organizations.md

 ## Comparing Statistics
 The plot below shows 5 different key statistics.
 1. On the x-axis, the groups are plotted in the order in which they were founded.
 The year of founding is shown below the group name.
+2. We can see there is a correlation between number of members and twitter followers for each group (upper two lines).
-2. The two lines representing number of chapters and countries for each group are at the bottom.
+3. The two lines representing number of chapters and countries for each group are the lower two lines.
   - Both Girl Develop It and Write/Speak/Code are only represented in the United States.
   - Aside from the US-only groups, for the other 4 groups, we can see a relationship between number of chapters and number of countries represented.
-3. We can see there is a correlation between number of members and twitter followers for each group.
-4. R-Ladies is the most broadly present group.
+  - R-Ladies is the most broadly present group.
 They have 120 chapters in 40 countries.

 <p>
 <iframe width="750" height="500" src="https://datastudio.google.com/embed/reporting/1GRHGgx6VnbmSbOWCbrLbzsZKys_-JmwY/page/d1rc" frameborder="0" style="border:0" allowfullscreen></iframe>